 Free education resources

-On the Yo Quiero Dinero Instagram page, we made a post all about free education resources to launch your side hustle.
-These can be just as useful for learning the skills to market your brand once you’ve built authenticity and have identified your expertise.
+among many other options out there.
+These can be useful to build credibility and expertise, or for learning the skills to market your brand once you’ve built authenticity and have identified your expertise.

 3. Find your niche